Oscar Hiljemark: Genoa

-On 26 January 2017, Palermo have officially announced that Oscar Hiljemark has joined Genoa, on loan with an obligation to buy.
+On 26 January 2017, Palermo officially announced that Oscar Hiljemark had joined Genoa, on loan with an obligation to buy.
 The Grifone have been trying to reinforce their midfield, and it emerged that they were close to the Swedish midfielder.

 Loan to Panathinaikos

 On 31 August 2017, Genoa midfielder Oscar Hiljemark arrived in Athens to complete his loan move to Panathinaikos, with the latter retaining the option to purchase the player at the end of the 2017–18 season.
 On 30 September 2017, he scored his first goal with the club in a 2–0 home Super League win game against PAS Giannina.

-On 30 January 2018, Hiljemark's loan spell from Genoa was terminated by mutual consent, mainly because of the player's unwillingness to continue under the club's financial decline and interruption of funding.
+On 30 January 2018, Hiljemark's loan spell with Genoa was terminated by mutual consent, mainly due to the player's unwillingness to continue amid the club's financial difficulties and funding interruptions.

 Loan to Dynamo Moscow

-On 1 September 2019, Hiljemark joined Russian club FC Dynamo Moscow on loan for the 2019–20 season.
+On 1 September 2019, Hiljemark joined Russian club Dynamo Moscow on loan for the 2019–20 season.

 AaB and retirement

 On 5 October 2020, Hiljemark signed a deal until June 2023 with Danish Superliga club AaB.
 On 16 June 2021, at the age of only 28, he announced his retirement after prolonged problems with injuries, particularly a recurring hip injury.
-AaB announced that Hiljemark will work as an assistant coach instead on a contract until 30 June 2024.
+AaB announced that Hiljemark will work as an assistant coach on a contract until 30 June 2024.